Chester, Nova Scotia: Attractions and recreation

 There are a number of public boat launch sites around Mahone Bay.
 The waters are fine for kayaking and sailing.
 The Chester Yacht Club hosts Chester Race Week, where keelboats from all over the eastern coast of North America compete during the second week of August.

 For walkers and cyclists there is also the Chester Connector which is a municipal operated section of the previous rail line and which is shared with motorized recreational vehicles.

 In the last weekend of July there is the annual Chester Garden Show and the House and Garden Tour along with harbour tours.
 Also that weekend is the Bonnie Lea Lobster benefit.

 The Chester Municipal Heritage Society operates the Lordly House Museum and children's playground, they host an annual Antique Auction in early July, and an Annual House and Boat Tour after Race week, a Christmas Craft Fair and at the Train Station circa 1905 is an Oak Island Display and Visitors Information office.
 Winter is a time for events including "Sing!
 Choirs" in December and February's "Coldest Day of the Year", the Chester Drama Society fundraiser.

 Chester Golf Club on the eastern side of the front harbour has 18 holes and views of the harbour.

-"The Park" The Church Memorial Park is home to the Chester Tennis Club, Eleanor Pew Memorial Rink and Chester Curling Club, home club of curler Mary Fay (2015 Canada Games Silver Medal winner).
+"The Park" The Church Memorial Park is home to the Chester Tennis Club, Eleanor Pew Memorial Rink and Chester Curling Club, home club of curler Mary Fay (2016 Youth Olympics Gold Medal Winner and 2016 World Junior Curling Championship Champion).